eclipse-cdt-cloud/tsp-python-client/README.md

 # tsp-python-client

-Client-side implementation, in Python, of the [Trace Server Protocol (TSP)](https://github.com/theia-ide/trace-server-protocol).
+Client-side implementation, in Python, of the [Trace Server Protocol (TSP)][tsp].

 It provides a module that can be included in Python scripts to query a trace server via the Trace Server Protocol (TSP).
 The script **tsp-cli-client** provides a command-line interface for querying a trace server.

-An example trace server implementation is provided by the [Eclipse Trace Compass Incubator](https://projects.eclipse.org/projects/tools.tracecompass.incubator) project and can be downloaded [here](https://download.eclipse.org/tracecompass.incubator/trace-server/rcp/).
+An example trace server implementation is provided by the [Eclipse Trace Compass Incubator][inc] project and can be downloaded [here][rcp].
 It can be used to test this script and module.

-This trace server bundles non-UI, core plug-ins of the [Eclipse Trace Compass](https://www.eclipse.org/tracecompass/) project and comes with a server-side TSP implementation.
+This trace server bundles non-UI, core plug-ins of the [Eclipse Trace Compass][etc] project and comes with a server-side TSP implementation.

 ## Status